RLDatix Full-Stack Software Engineer Salary | MKD 269K-MKD 2.29M+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in North Macedonia package at RLDatix totals MKD 345K per year.
-View the base salary, stock, and bonus breakdowns for RLDatix's total compensation packages.
+View the base salary, equity, and bonus breakdowns for RLDatix's total compensation packages.
 Last updated: 10/8/2025

 Company